British lesbian wins landmark dependant visa case in Hong Kong court - AFP

 Hong Kong only decriminalised homosexuality in 1991 and while LGBT groups have become more prominent in the semi-autonomous Chinese city, conservative activists have also launched anti-rights campaigns.

+"We've had a history in Hong Kong of dragging our feet in these sorts of issues, and it's about time that we caught up with the rest of the world," Vidler said.

-Public libraries have recently hidden away LGBT-themed children's books in request only closed-off areas after pressure from conservative campaigners, sparking outrage among the LGBT community and supporters.
+Hong Kong's public libraries have recently hidden away LGBT-themed children's books, putting them in request only closed-off areas after pressure from conservative campaigners, sparking outrage among the LGBT community and supporters.

 However, there are other signs that attitudes are changing.